Sounding rocket: Other countries

+Canada developed the Black Brant solid-fuel sounding rocket in the 1950s, initially for research of the upper atmosphere and anti-ballistic missile technology.
+The altitude it reached brought Canada the claim of being the "third nation to reach space".
+Known for their reliability, the Black Brant family continue to be flown by the Canadian Space Agency and NASA in the 2000s.

+The People's Republic of China was the last nation to launch a new liquid-fueled sounding rocket, the T-7.
+It was first flown in 1960 from a simple launch site.
+(Note: The first T-7 launch site had the "command center" and borrowed power generator in a grass hut separated from the launcher by a small river, with no communication equipment inbetween.)
+The T-7 family of rockets created a lineage which led to the Chinese satellite program.
+Vital in this program was Qian Xuesen (Tsien Hsue-shen in Wade Guiles transliteration) who had worked with the Caltech group.

 Advantages

 Sounding rockets are advantageous for some research because of their low cost (often using military surplus rocket motors), relatively short lead time (sometimes less than six months) and their ability to conduct research in areas inaccessible to either balloons or satellites.
 They are also used as test beds for equipment that will be used in more expensive and risky orbital spaceflight missions.
-The smaller size of a sounding rocket also makes launching from temporary sites possible, allowing field studies at remote locations, and even in the middle of the ocean, if fired from a ship.
+The smaller size of a sounding rocket also makes launching from temporary sites possible, allowing field studies at remote locations, including ships at sea.

 Sounding rockets have been used for the examination of atmospheric nuclear tests by revealing the passage of the shock wave through the atmosphere.

 In more recent times, sounding rockets have been used for other nuclear weapons research.